Join the Greater Good “Policy Hackathons”

 -

-We are firmly convinced that there is still a general consensus on the country’s direction, and our collective role in addressing that, which the vast majority of Americans share – the kind of consensus that led to America’s growing and increasingly-shared prosperity in the mid-20 th Century – and that if the forgotten voices of most Americans are brought together into a coherent, broadly-shared agenda, that agenda, and its necessity, will itself bring the political system along in its wake, as the 19 th Century’s Progressive Party platform ultimately did for the US for most of the 20 th Century.
+We are firmly convinced that there is still a general consensus on the country’s direction and basic values, and our collective role in addressing that, which the vast majority of Americans share.
+We believe that if the forgotten voices of most Americans are brought together into a coherent, broadly-shared agenda, that agenda, and its necessity, will itself bring the political system along in its wake, just as grassroots movements have done throughout American history.
 And we believe – because we’ve seen it in action – that everyday citizens, not just policy “experts,” can devise the creative solutions we need to start forging that agenda.